 “They’re so behind now from COVID.
 Why are we why are we forcing all this emotional stuff on them?” she said.

 But above all, she said she wants to be an advocate for parents.

 “First and foremost, parents should be deciding what’s best for their children,” she said.
 “I want to make a difference in my child’s life, in all children’s lives, and I want to advocate for the taxpayers and the parents.
 The board has so much power and they can use it for good or [bad].
 And I think the power needs to be given back to the parents.”

 Seaburn is endorsed by the Lincoln Club of Orange County, the Republican Party of Orange County, and Orange County Board of Education trustees Lisa Sparks and Tim Shaw.

-Seaburn is running against incumbent Ashley Anderson and notary Vicky Rodriguez to represent Trustee Area 7, which covers the west portion of Costa Mesa and Newport Beach.
+Seaburn is running against incumbent Ashley Anderson and Vicky Rodriguez—a tax professional, immigration consultant, and notary—to represent Trustee Area 7, which covers the west portion of Costa Mesa and Newport Beach.